maxkasy/home/_pages/workshops/ai_information_filtering.md

 *Overexamined Algorithms and Overlooked Agency*

 16:00 Ananya Sen [Lecture Theatre]
-*Generative AI and information quality*
+*Generative AI and the Online Information Ecosystem: Early Evidence and Implications*

 #### Tuesday, May 26